worldbank/LearningPoverty/00_documentation/001_technical_note/Technical_Note.md

 ### Calculation of Standard Errors

-We calculate standard errors that are reported in the tables of the technical paper in the following way.
-In short, we use a bootstrapping technique, which captures sampling error in the proportion of students minimally proficient at the country-year-assessment level.
+Our Learning Poverty measure is a weighted average of two indicators, namely the share of learners below a minimum proficiency threshold and the share of out-of-school children.
+The first indicator is estimated using sample-based learning assessments, the latter is estimated in virtually all cases using administrative records from national Education Management Information System and the population census.
+Both measures have an associated error term, however they are of very different nature.

+Our learning data is sample-based, and as such their error term reflect the sample error and the psychometrical procedure used to estimate the latent learning variable; our out-of-school measure is a population measure estimated using administrative records and census data, as such does not have a sample error.
+Both measures, however, are also affected by non-sampling error, such as questionnaire or measurement error, implementation challenges, and behavior effects.
+Unfortunately, we have no basis to capture this later term, hence we use bootstrap for error propagation of the sample error associated with our learning measure.

 Using our student level assessment microdata, we form an indicator for whether each student is above the minimum proficiency level defined above and estimate the mean to produce the proportion proficient in each country, along with the standard error of that mean estimate for each country-year-assessment combination.
 Applying the Central Limit Theorem, which can be justified because the assessment databases typically contain several hundred student observations, our estimator of the proportion above minimum proficiency in each country follows an asymptotically Normal distribution.
 To produce standard errors for our final numbers, which are based on these country-year-assessment level proficiency numbers, we take 100 bootstrap random draws of our country-year-assessment level proficiency database, where each individual observation in our database is drawn from the Normal distribution with the mean of this distribution being our estimate of the proportion minimally proficient and the variance being the squared standard error of that estimated proportion.
 Then our final global and regional numbers are calculated in each of these 100 bootstrap simulated databases, and our standard error is the standard deviation of our estimate across those 100 bootstrap datasets.

-We assume that enrollment numbers, which also feed into our adjusted non-proficiency measure, are reported without error, as they are typically calculated using administrative records.
-We acknowledge that in some cases, even using administrative records can lead to inaccurate counts of students enrolled in schools.
+As discussed, our enrollment numbers, which also feed into our Learning Poverty measure, are population measures based on administrative records without an associated sample error.
+We acknowledge that this indicator might suffer from non-sample errors, which can lead to inaccurate counts of students enrolled in schools.
+Non-sample errors affect both of our measures, as they have a direct impact on the out-of-school measure, and an indirect effect in our learning estimates as they impact the sample frame.
 These types of misreporting errors are difficult to account for, and we are unable to incorporate this type of error into our standard error calculations.
 We acknowledge this as a limitation.

 #### Special Cases for Standard Error Calculations
 In some cases, where we are using country-year observations based on national assessments, we do not have a standard error associated with this observation.
-When no standard error is available, we use a value of 0.5, which is approximately the median standard error across all country-year-assessment combinations used.
+When no standard error is available, we use a value of 1.2pp, which is approximately the median standard error across all country-year-assessment combinations used.